vabarbosa/veremin/README.md

 Before using the app, connect a MIDI synthesizer to your computer.
 If you do not have a MIDI synthesizer you can download and run a software synthesizer such as [SimpleSynth](http://notahat.com/simplesynth/).
 If no (hardware or software) synthesizer is detected the app defaults to using the Web Audio API to generate tones from the browser.

 You will need to view the app with Chrome and accept the prompt to allow access the web camera.
-Once allowed, the PoseNet model gets loaded (it may take a few seconds).
+Once access is allowed, the PoseNet model gets loaded (it may take a few seconds).

-After the model is loaded, the video will load and include an overlay with skeleton and joints information detected by PoseNet.
-The overlay also include two adjacent boxes.
-When your wrists are detected within each of the boxes, you should here some tones.
+After the model is loaded, the video will load and include an overlay with skeletal and joint information detected by PoseNet.
+The overlay also include two adjacent zones/boxes.
+When your wrists are detected within each of the zones, you should here some sound.

-You can move your right hand/arm up and down to generate different notes to send to the connected MIDI device.
-You can move your left hand/arm left and right to adjust the velocity of the note.
+You can move your right hand/arm up and down (in the right zone) to generate different notes to send to the connected MIDI device.
+You can move your left hand/arm left and right (in the left zone) to adjust the velocity of the note.

 Click on **Open Controls** to open the control panel.
-In the control panel you are able to change MIDI device (if more than one is connected), view the raw MIDI values being sent, configurable PoseNet settings, and set additional optionals for the video.
+In the control panel you are able to change MIDI devices (if more than one is connected), view the MIDI values being sent, configure PoseNet settings, and set additional optionals for the video.

 ## Links